 Webinar "COVID-19: A Quantitative Assessment of the Pandemic and its Impact on Mortality"

-The coronavirus pandemic has spread to almost all countries of the world and now (early April 2020) the number of confirmed cases of the disease has exceeded a million milestone.
+The coronavirus pandemic has spread to almost all countries of the world and by early April 2020 the number of confirmed cases of the disease has exceeded a million milestone.
 In terms of the impact on the political and economic situation in the world and on people's minds, what is happening has no analogs over the past decades.
 However, can we reliably quantify this phenomenon?
 Oddly enough, despite the presence of a huge amount of easily accessible data on the Internet, the quantitative characteristics of the pandemic remain problematic even in economically developed countries.
-The presentation will examine the key points regarding the quality and comparability of COVID-19 cases and deaths, as well as some additional options for objectively measuring the impact of the epidemic on mortality.
+The presentation examined the key points regarding the quality and comparability of COVID-19 cases and deaths, as well as some additional options for objectively measuring the impact of the epidemic on mortality.

 Vladimir M. Shkolnikov , International Laboratory for Population and Health, Higher School of Economics, Russia; Max Planck Institute for Demographic Research, Germany